yinr15/Jeremy-lin/README.md

 # Word Cloud
 I used text analytics to monitor how did people comment on him recently on Twitter in an aim to compare Jeremy Lin with current players.

+# Word Cloud V2
+This file is built upon on the initial Word Cloud file where I added some aditional analysis on, including location data and a comprehensive sentiment analysis.

 # data_preparation
 This file builds the foundation basically for my final project to have the data ready to be examined in jyputer notebook.